Home

 Marble repair is not as troublesome or difficult as you might imagine from what you read online or even hear from some stone sales people and fabricators.

-Below you'll find information about the most effective, simple and cheap DIY marble repair methods for the most common marble cleaning issues.
+Below you'll learn about the most effective, simple and cheap DIY methods for the most common marble cleaning and repair issues.

-Now, in some instances the only option will be to hire a marble cleaning or marble repair and restoration professional to return your marble countertop or floor to it's previous or original condition.
+Now, in some instances hiring pro is the best option to return your countertop, floor tile or marble shower to it's previous or original condition.

-Depending on the degree of visible damage you may choose to go straight to a pro, however, it is usually far cheaper and easy enough to exhaust all DIY methods first.
+Depending on the degree of visible damage, you may choose to go straight to a pro, however, it is usually far cheaper and easier to exhaust all DIY methods first.

-But for all other types of damage it may not even be possible to know if a pro is necessary until the correct DIY cleaning marble methods failed to yield satisfactory results.
+But for all other types of damage it may not even be possible to know if a pro is necessary until the correct DIY methods failed to yield satisfactory results.

 The key word in that statement is "correct" methods.
 Many people "try" all kinds of things or unknowingly follow wrong advice, which can lead to more damage or is the cause of damage in the first place!

-The Cleaning Marble Secrets e-book provides comprehensive information on everything you should know about protecting marble, marble cleaning and maintenance including detailed, step-by-step solutions for all the problems noted below and many more.
+Plenty of info is available to you on this site, however, the Cleaning Marble Secrets e-book is the bible providing comprehensive information on everything you should know about protecting marble, marble cleaning and maintenance including detailed, step-by-step solutions for all the problems noted below and many more.

 Marble Stains